Dear Association Member,

 Unless Etchells owners are limited to only one boat there is no limit to sails currently.
-Because there is no limit to boat ownership.
-This is not a new phenomenon it has been this way since the get go.
-The sail card accomplishes nothing at the travelling campaigning level of the class.
+This is not a new phenomenon -- it has been this way since the get go.
+The sail-card accomplishes nothing at the travelling/campaigning level of the class.
 Most owners lose their cards anyhow and the whole thing is an unmanageable sham.
 The truth is the teams that want 6 or more sails a year buy them now for multiple boats anyhow.
 They currently don’t make it to the aftermarket until they are no longer relevant.

-In the meantime I think the sail limits at the class level should be controlled at the regattas only and at the fleet level they can all control sails as each individual fleet wishes.
+In the meantime I think the sail limits at the class level should be controlled at the regattas only.
+At the fleet level they can all control sails as each individual fleet wishes.
 They’ll find out that the second hand market fixes all that automatically.
 The aftermarket works like any free market and takes on a life of its own.
 It’s self-regulating.